SMuggiNola/RAGtax/README.md

 ## 📚 What is RAGtax?

-RAGtax is a **Retrieval-Augmented Generation (RAG)** system designed to help individuals navigate federal tax law more clearly and calmly.
+RAGtax is a **Retrieval-Augmented Generation (RAG)** system designed to help individuals — starting with my sister — navigate federal tax law more clearly and calmly.

 Rather than pretending to replace human judgment, RAGtax helps users: